 While many families take advantage of the standard college tax deductions available, many do not take the medical tax deduction for educational expenses.
-Unique to Landmark College is the potential Medical Tax deduction for tuition, fees, and additional costs like books, computers, transportation, and other education-related expenses.
+Because Landmark College is exclusively for students who have been diagnosed with a learning disability, parents may be eligible for a medical tax deduction for tuition, fees, and additional costs like books, computers, transportation, and other education-related expenses.
 IRS publications 907 and 502 offer information about medical expenses.

 We recommend you consult with your tax advisor about these options.